 One of the first things to consider is how long you plan to continue living in the house.
 If you have no plans to live in the house (for example it is a rental) then you don’t want to purchase highly personalized cabinets customized for your cooking style.
 For a rental, you want cabinets that are durable and easy to maintain.

-If you plan on selling your home within the next five years, it is crucial that you keep in mind the comparable houses in the neighborhood.
+If you plan on selling your home within the next five years, you must keep in mind the comparable houses in the neighborhood.
 Don’t be shy about attending an open house or two to make sure you don’t pick cabinets that put your kitchen on the high-end or the low-end of comparable homes.

 You can do it with your kitchen cabinet contractor or sketch it out before your first meeting.
 But, you do need to get a rough idea of the layout.
 Are you keeping your existing layout?
 Are the kitchen cabinets coming in as part of an entire kitchen remodel?
 You have more latitude with the layout if the new cabinets are part of a complete kitchen remodel.
 If that is the case start by marking the location of: